Ask Archie

 FWS employees cannot:

-- Earn more than their maximum semester FWS award amount
+• Earn more than their total FWS award amount for the semester

 FWS Waitlist